viveknathani/monkeyc/README.md

 I want to teach myself compilers.
 I figure this might be a nice way to start.
 It differs from the original Go implementation in the following ways:
 1. This implementation does not support closures.
-2. This has a garbage collector.
-The original implementation does not need one because it is written in Go.
+2. It does not have a garbage collector.
+3. We compile the monkey source code into a self-contained executable!

 ## building